IdkwhatImD0ing/Kaggle/Paddy/README.md

 Achieved 50% accuracy.

 ### MobileNet
-Quick and Dirty Transfer learning by taking image and resizing it to 244x244 and running it through MobileNExt Achieved 60% accuracy.
+Quick and Dirty Transfer learning by taking image and resizing it to 244x244 and running it through MobileNet

+Achieved 60% accuracy.